-It’s time for another ‘Does It Float?” science experiment.
-So far we’ve experiments with Floating Eggs, and Sinking Oranges, now we are going to experiment with pop cans (or soda cans depending on what part of the word you live in)!
+Are you ready for a ‘Does It Float?” science experiment?
+We have done experiments with Floating Eggs, and Sinking Oranges, now we are going to experiment with pop cans (or soda cans depending on what part of the world you live in)!

 Let’s find out which ones will float in water and which ones will sink!

 - Large Bucket or Container

 - Unopened Pop Cans (use a variety of pop, some regular and some diet)

 Step 1 – Begin by filling a large container with water.
 The water should be deep enough so you can easily tell which cans are floating and sinking.